-Okanagan Game Farm was established in Kaleden, BC, CAN in June 22, 1967.
+Okanagan Game Farm was established in Kaleden, BC, Canada in June 22, 1967.
 During their quest to identify unique species of interesting animals they acquired a small herd of Watusi cattle.
 They were on display for thousands of people to see and were bred and professionally cared for.
 This was no doubt the finest early group of Watusi in the far north.

 Richard Patterson of Sisters, Oregon was nationally famous for exhibition Llamas and Arabian horses.
 Some time in the late seventies he acquired a Watusi breeding group from Okanagan.
 With this group was a smooth well built chocolate red Watusi bull with fairly flat-out horns -- lots of horn.
 He had the widest spread I had seen at that time.
 I called Patterson in the early eighties and found him uninterested in selling this nice bull, nor about selling anything.
 His sales skills involved a long series of unreturned phone calls.